node-modules/compressing/README.md

   .pipe(fs.createWriteStream('path/to/destination.tar'))
   .on('error', handleError);

-// You should take care of stream errors in caution, use multipipe to handle error in one place const tarStream = new compressing.tar.Stream();
+// You should take care of stream errors in caution, use pump to handle error in one place const tarStream = new compressing.tar.Stream();
 tarStream.addEntry('dir/path/to/compress');
 const destStream = fs.createWriteStream('path/to/destination.tar');
-pipe(tarStream, destStream, handleError);
+pump(tarStream, destStream, handleError);
 ```

 Stream is very powerful, you can compress multiple entries in it;